tadejsivic/Flood-it/README.md

 > java Main

-Disclaimed: I forgot how I did the GUI and I'm too lazy to check.
+Disclaimer: I forgot how I did the GUI and I'm too lazy to check.

 It worked on Ubuntu Linux.